nextcloud/desktop/doc/troubleshooting.rst

   see a red warning box on the page, your server setup is not correct or needs fixes.
 Please verify that your server installation is working correctly.

+:Ensure the WebDAV API is working:
-:Problem: All desktop clients fail to connect to ownCloud:
+  If all desktop clients fail to connect to ownCloud, but the access via the web interface works, the problem often is a mis-configuration of the WebDAV API.

-  The ownCloud syncing use the built in WebDAV server of ownCloud.
+  The ownCloud client uses the built-in WebDAV access of the server content.
   Verify that you can log on to ownClouds WebDAV server.
 Assuming your ownCloud instance is installed at ``http://yourserver.com/owncloud``, type ``http://yourserver.com/owncloud/remote.php/webdav`` into your browsers